What are the git areas?

 - Repository

 This is the location where files are modified, added, or deleted.
-The working area is the directory on the computer in which you have cloned the repository.
+The working area is the computer’s directory where you have cloned the repository.
 Git does not maintain a history of all code changes in the working area.
 If you delete files by mistake, the changes are irreversible.

 How can you determine what is in the working area?
-There is a git status command that indicates what has been modified since you cloned it along with new files.
+There is a git status command that indicates what has been modified or added since you cloned it.

 This is the location of the next commit’s changes.
 The command to add a file to the staging area is git add.
 You can either stage all modified files or just specific ones.
 Because the staging area is cleared following a commit, it is a temporary stage.